AmiteshBadkul/analog-electronics-lab/LAB8/README.md

-## EXPERIMENT 8 : Precision Circuits
+## EXPERIMENT 9 : Sinusoidal and Non-sinusoidal Oscillators

-AIM: To study various precision circuits using op-amps.
+AIM: To study the various sinusoidal and non-sinusoidal oscillators.